Genuinely Multipartite Entanglement vias Shallow Quantum Circuits: Result

-\emph{Partial-connection multipartite entanglement.} The fully genuinely-generation multipartite entanglement requires ruling out all biseparable states and biseparable quantum channels.
-This may be too strong both in theory and applications.
-Instead of partial joint operations in Definition 1, we consider a one-side biseparable channel $\mathcal{E}_I$, where joint operations may be performed on $I$ while fully local operations are on $\overline{I}$.
-This can be regarded as a semi-device-independent scenario as shown in Fig.\ref{fig1}(c), where partial adversaries in $I$ may perform joint operations while others are not allowed.
+In Theorem 1, a two-layer circuit model may be too strong both in theory and applications.
+The main reason is that both biseparable quantum channels allow any bipartition decomposition.
+Instead, we consider a one-side biseparable channel in the second layer while the first layer is to prepare a biseparable state.
+Here, one local joint operation $\mathcal{E}_I$ may be performed on a local set $I\subset \{A_1, \cdots, A_n\}$ while separable operations are performed on each particle in the complement set $\overline{I}$.
+The joint channel $\mathcal{E}_I$ can be regarded as semi-device-independent scenarios in secure applications such as quantum secret sharing, as shown in Fig.\ref{fig1}(c), where partial adversaries who own systems in $I$ may cooperate to recover other parties' information by performing joint operations while legal others are remote distributed and then not allowed to perform joint operations.
 Denote $\ell_I$ as the number of particles in $I$.
-Define a $k$-connection BCPTP channel $\mathcal{E}_I^{(k)}$ on Hilbert space $\mathcal{H}_I\otimes \mathcal{H}_{\overline{I}}$ as
+Define a $k$-connection BCPTP channel $\mathcal{E}_I^{(k)}$ on Hilbert space $\mathcal{H}_I\otimes \mathcal{H}_{\overline{I}}$ with $\ell_I\leq k$ as